TL;DR

 This is how the insurer assesses your medical history to exclude pre-existing conditions.

-Navigating these options to build the perfect policy can be a challenge.
+Navigating these options to build a strong fit for your needs can be a challenge.
 This is where an independent, expert broker is invaluable.
 Here at WeCovr, we don't just sell you a policy; we act as your personal health insurance advisor.
 We take the time to understand your needs and budget, then compare policies from all the UK's major insurers—like Bupa, AXA Health, Aviva, and Vitality—to find the one that offers the best value and protection for you.

 What's more, we believe in supporting our customers' long-term health.
 That's why every WeCovr customer receives complimentary access to our exclusive, AI-powered nutrition app, CalorieHero.
 We want to empower you to take proactive steps towards a healthier life, reducing the chances you'll need to claim in the first place.